akhilrapole817-glitch/SLP_TakeHome/README.md

 ##  Tradeoffs & Assumptions

-When building a 48-hour MVP, you have to draw lines in the sand.
+When building a 8-hour MVP, you have to draw lines in the sand.
 Here are my structural tradeoffs:

-1.  **SQLite vs. PostgreSQL**: As mentioned, the architecture is designed for Postgres, but I shipped it with SQLite. *Assumption*: Reviewers want a frictionless friction tool that runs instantly on `git clone`.
+1.  **SQLite vs. PostgreSQL**: As mentioned, the architecture is designed for Postgres, but I shipped it with SQLite. *Assumption*: For an MVP, I assumed reviewers would prefer a tool that runs locally with minimal setup right after cloning the repository.
 For production, this is a 1-line environment variable change to point to a managed Postgres DB.
 2.  **Caching Strategy (or lack thereof)**: Right now, if you search for a car, the backend fetches the data from the NHTSA and stores it in the DB.
 Future identical searches load instantly from the DB. *Tradeoff*: I did not implement a Time-To-Live (TTL) or cache invalidation strategy for this MVP.
 Over time, recall data changes, so a production app would need background jobs to refresh stale database rows.
 3.  **Basic Keyword Search**: The symptom search in the Complaints table uses basic string matching (`ILIKE`).
 It works well enough for an MVP, but it lacks semantic understanding (e.g., searching "engine fire" won't automatically find "combustion under hood").